 Canada’s canola industry body has gone to the federal civil service to replace the president it lost to Parliament Hill.

-Patti Miller, acting director general with Agriculture and Agri-Food Canada's farm income programs directorate in Winnipeg, was announced Tuesday as the Canola Council of Canada's new president effective April 30.
+Patti Miller, acting director general with Agriculture and Agri-Food Canada’s farm income programs directorate in Winnipeg, is the Canola Council of Canada’s new president effective April 30.

 As the council’s chief, Miller replaces JoAnne Buth, who Prime Minister Stephen Harper named to the Senate in January as one of Manitoba’s representatives to the upper chamber.